VanClojure/AdventOfCode18/Retrospective.md

 Is it worth?
 Any existing or custom?

 ## Design
-I love how Andrea made function `next-game-state` flexible to integrate by having a function as a parameter 'neighbour-provider'.
+I love how Andrea made function `next-game-state` flexible to integrate by having a function as a parameter `neighbour-provider`.
 It makes it easy to test.
 That made it plug-and-play instead of plug-and-pray.